 Air pollution harming health across Europe

-Around 90 per cent of city dwellers in the EU are exposed to one of the most damaging air pollutants at levels deemed harmful to health by the World Health Organisation (WHO), according to a new report on air quality in Europe, published by the European Agency (EEA).
+Around 90 per cent of city dwellers in the EU are exposed to one of the most damaging air pollutants at levels deemed harmful to health by the World Health Organisation (WHO), according to a new report on air quality in Europe, published by the European Environment Agency (EEA).

 Europe’s air problem is far from solved.
 Two specific pollutants, particulate matter and ground-level ozone, continue to be a source breathing problems, cardiovascular disease and shortened lives.
 New scientific findings show that health can be harmed by lower concentrations of air pollution than previously thought.